Wilmington FELA Attorneys Representing Injured Railroad Workers

 The railroad workers that work on trains and maintain the infrastructure required to support the thousands of miles of track that cross our country work under dangerous and hazardous conditions.
 Because of the high incidence of injury and death that railroad workers are exposed to on a daily basis in order to do their jobs, the U.S. Congress passed the Federal Employers’ Liability Act (FELA).
 This law provides protection for interstate railroad workers who are injured on the job.

-At the law offices of Silverman, McDonald & Friedman, we represent railroad workers from Wilmington, New Castle, Seaford and throughout Delaware who have been injured on the job in an accident, or who suffer from occupational injuries from years of exposure to harmful substances.
+At the law offices of Silverman, McDonald & Friedman, we represent railroad workers from Wilmington, Newark, Seaford and throughout Delaware who have been injured on the job in an accident, or who suffer from occupational injuries from years of exposure to harmful substances.
 We represent your interests and fight on your behalf for fair compensations for your injuries.

 How would a railroader qualify for benefits?